rackerlabs/support-how-to/content/cloud-files/multi-region-support-in-cloud-files.md

 ### How do I set up Multi Region?

-You don&rsquo;t need to do anything to set up multi region capabilities for your account.
+You don't need to do anything to set up multi region capabilities for your account.
 All U.S. accounts have access to multiple regions.
 If you use the Auth 1.1 or 2.0 API, you may choose which endpoint to interact with; once you've authenticated against the regional endpoint, your